 In the following we want to show that the LOD (fluctuations in the length of a day) correlates with the prevailing wind from the four stations.
-If the Earth's rotation is constant the LOD should be zero, however, small wobbles of the Earth's rotation between the days cause tiny fluctuations in the day length.
-These have to be compensated by a momentum transfer between the different

-- 10 parts of the Earth including the atmosphere.
-As the atmosphere is slaved to the Earth crust, because the atmospheric momentum and mass are much smaller than that of the Earth core, the atmosphere has to respond to changes in the rotation velocity and at least the troposphere can trigger an own feedback on the LOD.
-So far we use the LOD explicitly as reference for the changes in the rotation speed, which can be seen in the zonal wind, as well as to verify up to which height the solar driven density effect is dominant.
-Therefore the next two Figures 6 and 7 show wind values for Andenes, Collm, and Davis at different altitudes and - 15 the LOD by using the same filtering method as done for the winds.
-Two different altitudes in the MLT are considered from the MR winds for all locations: (1) 80 km, where within a year a change between eastward and westward directed wind occurs, and (2) 96 km, the altitude where the wind, during each hemispheric summer shows the opposite direction as at 80 km (see Figure 2).
-Positive wind values correspond to eastward directed winds and positive LOD values correspond to a longer duration of the day.
-If not explicitly mentioned, the results of the two mid-latitude stations are nearly identical.
-Therefore we only show the - 20 results for the location around Collm.
+If the Earth's rotation is constant the LOD should be zero; however, small wobbles of the Earth's rotation between the days cause tiny fluctuations in the day length.
+These have to be compensated for by a momentum transfer between the different parts of the Earth including the atmosphere.
+As the atmosphere is slaved to the Earth crust, because the atmospheric momentum and mass are much smaller than that of the Earth core, the atmosphere has to respond to changes in the rotation velocity.
+So far we use the LOD explicitly as reference for the changes in the rotation speed, which can be seen in the zonal wind, as well as to verify up to which height the solar-driven density effect is dominant.
+Therefore, Figs. 6 and 7 show wind values for Andenes, Collm, and Davis at different altitudes and the LOD by using the same filtering method as done for the winds.
+Two different altitudes in the MLT are considered from the MR winds for all locations: (1) 80 km, where within a year a change between eastward- and westward-directed wind occurs; and (2) 96 km, which is the altitude where the wind, during each hemispheric summer, shows the opposite direction compared to at 80 km (see Fig. 2).
+Positive wind values correspond to eastward-directed winds and positive LOD values correspond to a longer duration of the day.
+If not explicitly mentioned, the results of the two midlatitude stations are nearly identical.
+Therefore we only show the results for the location around Collm.